skyrden/.github/profile/README.md

-# Welcome to Skyrden Org
+# Welcome to Skyrden Github Org
-If you know the shits you should come [work with us](https://beta.skyrden/jobs/developer)
+If you know the shits about development, you should come [work with us](https://beta.skyrden/jobs/developer) 😎

 <!--